T

 landmark

-The seat of the German Parliament, featuring a stunning modern glass dome offering panoramic city views.
-Visitors can explore its historical significance and contemporary architecture.
+The seat of the German Parliament, featuring a modern glass dome offering panoramic city views.
+Entry to the dome and the terrace is free but requires advance registration.

 3. Afternoon